mattchewtaylor/mattchewtaylor.github.io/_posts/2018-02-17-case-study-redux-ariva.markdown

 # <span style="color: black;">The good stuff</span>
 ## <span style="color: black;">High fidelity design</span>
-The main objective for the neighborhood matching feature is to encapsulate the essence of specific neighborhoods and districts.
+The main objective for the matching feature is to encapsulate the essence of specific neighborhoods and districts.
 Color, imagery, and iconography all play a vital role in this regard.
 With only a few days left, I was tasked with establishing a visual baseline for Ariva, and translating all wireframes into high fidelity comps.

 These mockups also gave us another great opportunity for more user testing.
 We wanted to gauge emotional responses to specific types of imagery, color combinations, and language.
 <br>